 Once it is decided to modify shell to be bi-directional, many concepts from vi.iv find their way into the shell, because what is a shell other than an editor of commands?
 Thus, there are the concepts of sessions, the analogy of documents in an editing situation, and current input language, identifying the language of the next input character.

 As with vi.iv, it should be possible to set the session direction to be either left-to-right or right-to-left.
 Currently all screen properties of command editing sessions are set by the Stty program, which sets flags and other data that are used by the screen device driver.
 All such features become available to any program writing to the screen.
 Thus, setting session direction should be done using the Stty program.
-Therefore, two new mutually exclusive command line options were added to the Stty program, 1r and r1, with the former being the default.
-Saying "stty r1"

-makes the current session right-to-left, and saying "stty lr" makes the current session left-to-right.
+Therefore, two new mutually exclusive command line options were added to the Stty program, lr and rl, with the former being the default.
+Saying stty rl makes the current session right-to-left, and saying stty lr makes the current session left-to-right.

-Again, as with vi.iv, it should be possible to indicate in which language or direction is the next character.
-We adopted the vi.iv solution of having a global switchable setting that indicates the direction of all incoming characters until further notice.
+Again, as with $\forall i.iv$, it should be possible to indicate in which language or direction is the next character.
+We adopted the $\forall i.iv$ solution of having a global switchable setting that indicates the direction of all incoming characters until further notice.
 Once in, the direction of a character is encoded in the character and cannot be changed.
-The current input direction is changed by hitting the three keys, ALT, CTRL, and x simultaneously.
-The character x is used in this three-key code in order to be similar to vi.iv's use of simultaneous hitting of CTRL and x for the same purpose.
-As in vi.iv it is possible to request to use a character, c, other than x in the three-key code by saying "stty language c".
+The current input direction is changed by hitting the three keys, ALT, CTRL, and x simultaneously, denoted as alt-ctrl-x.
+The character x is used in this three-key code in order to be similar to $\forall i.iv$'s use of simultaneous hitting of CTRL and x for the same purpose.
+As in $\forall i.iv$ it is possible to request to use a character, c, other than x in the three-key code by saying:

+stty language c

-5.4 Echoing
+5.6 Echoing